paketo-buildpacks/rfcs/text/0000-semantic-version-tags.md

 `python:3.6` is pinning the major version to 3, the minor version to 6 but the latest patch version is used.
 `python:3.6.14` is pinning the exact version.

-## Unresolved Questions and Bikeshedding

-* Backporting security or bug fixes to older releases is not addressed by this rfc.